 The waiter was friendly, helpful and smiling, but your food order was wrong.
 You called in to the Help desk line and the technician was anxious to please and very polite, but at the end, did nothing.
 These are examples of good service in the customer experience, but Quality was missing.
 Being courteous does not win customers.

 Quality trumps Service.
 If you talk the talk, you must walk the walk.
 If you don’t give the customer what you promised, right the first time, then it really doesn’t matter how nice you smile or what kind of good eye contact you have.
 In the end, the customer cares more about getting what they asked for.
+Toronto food delivery never fails to do it.
 Easier said than done though, because everyone has different interpretations about what Quality is and everyone has different perceptions of expectations.
 Let me share some concepts that changed my life many years ago and how I have looked at Quality ever since.
 These 4 Absolutes of Quality Management were described by the originator Philip Crosby in his book “Quality is Free” and taught for many years by myself and others at the Quality College in Winter Park, Florida.

 1st Absolute: The Definition of Quality is Conformance to Requirements

 This definition takes away the subjectiveness of Quality, so there is no high quality, low quality, good quality, bad quality.
 It simply conforms to the requirements or it doesn’t.
 For example, my food order that was incorrect was not quality.
 It did not conform to my requirements.
 I had ordered a grilled chicken wrap without the sauce.
 It was delivered with sauce.
 Words typically used to describe Quality such as excellence, luxurious, expensive are no longer valid, because as long as the product or service meets its requirements, it is quality.
 Therefore, a Seiko watch is just as much a quality watch as a Rolex if it meets its requirements.